houen/ssm/README.md

 Work in progress

 ## Roadmap
+- write about script to check for secrets to decrypt
 - asciinema video for docs
 - Docker test harness for Linux / ZSH / Fish compatibility testing
 - Docs: Further reading: Link to computerphile videos on password / GPG